-Tuesday 20 August 2019
+Tuesday, 20 August 2019

 097 - Haveli of Diwan Amar Nath Chopra (Eminabad, district Gujranwala)

-Syed Waseem sahib's maternal grandmother's family now lives in this haveli.
-He has a diploma of Associate Engineer in architecture.
-His maternal grandmother's family migrated from, Salwan, district Karnal, Haryana, who is still alive.
-His maternal grandfather's name was Syed Shaukat Ali, who died a few years ago.
-And they have been living here ever since 1947.
-As mentioned earlier, according to Mr Wasem, it was a cluster of several havelis, where the extended family of Diwans lived side by side.
-There were dozens of rooms and the system of ventilation was so great that fresh air reached all nooks and corners of the havelis and even in hot weather the atmosphere inside was always pleasant.
+Syed Waseem Sahib’s maternal grandmother’s family now lives in this haveli.
+He holds a diploma of Associate Engineer in architecture.
+His maternal grandmother’s family migrated from Salwan, District Karnal, Haryana, and she is still alive.
+His maternal grandfather, Syed Shaukat Ali, passed away a few years ago.
+They have been living here since 1947.

-The main entrance of the haveli Diwan Amar Nath: (08.08.2019.)
+The main entrance of the haveli Diwan Amar Nath Chopra.
+(08.08.2019.)

 Two adjoining havelis.
-(08.08.2019)
+(08.08.2019.)

 Another view of the havelis.
-(08.08.2019)
+(08.08.2019.)

-A large empty plot, where once a large portion of one of the havelis existed(08.08.2019)
+A large empty plot, where once a large portion of one of the havelis existed(08.08.2019.)

-The haveli on right side still has some old room.
-(08.08.2019)
+The haveli on the right side still has some old rooms.
+(08.08.2019.)

 A few remnants of a third haveli, in front of the haveli of Diwan Amar Nath.
-(08.08.2019)
+(08.08.2019.)

 Syed Waseem Ali.
-(08.08.2019)
+(08.08.2019.)

 A demolished section of the haveli, behind the main entrance.
-(08.08.2019)
+(08.08.2019.)

 The writer.
-(08.08.2019)
+(08.08.2019.)

-Now something about Diwan Amar Nath and the family, who owned these magnificent havelis.
-Following account of this family is given in the book "Chiefs and Families of Note in Punjab, 1939":
+Now, something about Diwan Amar Nath and the family, who owned these magnificent havelis.
+The following account of this family is given in the book "Chiefs and Families of Note in Punjab, 1939":

 This family is well known all over the northern India by reason of the close connection for years past of many of its members with the Jammu and Kashmir State.
 Frome the commencement of the Maharaja Gulab Singh's reign until the death of Diwan Amar Nath in 1917, they practically monopolized the office of Diwan of Prime Minister, and thus incurred responsibility for much of the good or evil repute attaching to the rule of the Dogras in Kashmir.